The physical placement of BAPI outdoor temperature and humidity sensors depends on its application.

 Attach the sensor with the mounting hardware provided.
 DO NOT drill through the back of weatherproof boxes.
 Holes destroy the integrity of the box and may void the warranty.

 Route the wires into the box and terminate with sealant filled connectors.
-BAPI’s sealant filled connectors (BA/SFC1000 – Crimp-On Style or BA/SFC2000 – Twist-On Style) prevent water from attacking the connection, thereby preventing costly callbacks.
+BAPI’s sealant filled connectors prevent water from attacking the connection, thereby preventing costly callbacks.
 The best practice is to seal the wiring hole after the wires are installed.

-If you have additional questions, please call your BAPI representative.
+If you need any help mounting BAPI products or have any additional questions, please call your BAPI representative.

 The State Climatologist (1985) Publication of the American Association of State Climatologists: Heights and Exposure Standards for Sensors on Automated Weather Stations, v.
 9, No. 4 October, 1985.